neonevm/neon-evm.docs/docs/developing/get-started.md

 :::note
-Just in case you are not using our #ai-support channel in Discord to accelerate your access to the documentation, here is a bare bones Get Started.
+This is a bare bones Get Started; alternatively browse the full support available here.
 :::

 ## Get test NEON for Neon Devnet